anish-prajapati03/ResearchMind-AI-Agent/README.md

 ## 🧠 How the Agents Work

 ### 🔍 Search Agent
-Uses a search tool (e.g. Tavily, SerpAPI, or DuckDuckGo) to find the most recent and relevant web results for the given topic.
+Uses a search tool (e.g. Tavily, SerpAPI, or DuckDuckG) to find the most recent and relevant web results for the given topic.

 ### 📄 Reader Agent
 Takes the top search result URLs, picks the most relevant one, and scrapes its full content for deeper research material.